AdamRJensen/adamrjensen.github.io/posts/virtual_environments_cheat_sheet.md

 :tags: open science, gsoc
 ```

-This tutorial will be on the topic of conda environments, though the general workflow is similar for other types of virtual environments.
+This cheat sheet will cover the basics of conda environments, though the general workflow is similar for other types of virtual environments.

 First, creating a virtual conda environment is quite easy.
 Simply open up an anaconda prompt and run the following command: